Selene (Underworld): Skills and vampiric attributes

 Selene is proficient with many weapons, medieval and modern.
-She is well versed with both projectile and melee weapons.
+She is well-versed with both projectile and melee weapons.
 Modern firearms that she uses include the Walther P99 and a variety of fully automatic machine pistols.
 Selene is also an expert in unarmed combat.
 In Blood Wars, Selene's combat skills are stated to be "second to none."
 In all three films, she is seen jumping from a ledge of at least one hundred feet and landing without injury.

 As a vampire, Selene frequently demonstrates superior physical abilities.
 After absorbing the Corvinus strain directly from Alexander Corvinus, Selene's powers were greatly upgraded.
 Following her use of the Nordic Coven's sacred ritual, Selene's already incredible powers were greatly enhanced.
-Selene is stated to be "the Purest Vampire" due to having Alexander Corvinus' blood and is one of the most powerful, if not the most powerful Vampire at the time of Blood Wars.
+Selene is stated to be "the Purest Vampire" due to having Alexander Corvinus' blood and is one of the most powerful, if not the most powerful, of all Vampires at the time of Blood Wars.